thegworld/gtx-browser/components/custom_handlers/README.md

   described in the spec.
 The [`IsValidCustomHandlerScheme`] function in `blink` implements this check.

-Chromium defines a hierarchy of security levels to **relax the restrictions** imposed by the spec and allow the implementation of certain features.
+GTx Browser defines a hierarchy of security levels to **relax the restrictions** imposed by the spec and allow the implementation of certain features.
 Being `strict` the default behavior and the one defined in the spec, there are levels for allowing untrusted-origins